movatechtoday/jsonnet_pro/README.md

-# Public place for Jsonnet Templating Language Support plugin
+# Public place for Jsonnet Pro plugin

 Here you can do the following: